redchenjs/bluetooth_flash_programmer_esp32/README.md

 idf.py menuconfig
 ```

-* All project configurations are under the `SPP Flash Programmer` menu.
+* All project configurations are under the `Easy Flash Programmer` menu.

 ### Flash & Monitor